margosha3578/university_core/README.md

 ---

-**Note**: This is a university management system designed for educational institutions.
-Ensure proper security measures are in place before deploying to production.
+**Note**: This is a pet project created during education and is **not built for production use**.
+While it demonstrates Django concepts and university management system functionality, it lacks production-ready security measures, comprehensive testing, and enterprise-level features.
+Use this project for learning purposes only.